 This project will be carried out in collaboration with the Sony Computer Science Lab (Sony-CSL, https://csl.sony.fr/) in Paris, led by Prof. Loreto of the Physics Department of Sapienza University of Rome.
-The Sony CSL has been engaged for years on issues related to the goals of sustainable development and this project is proposed as strategically important for the creation of a new joint laboratory that can combine in a single space the sciences, the arts and the business world for pushing innovation and aiming for concrete and applicable solutions on a large scale.
+The Sony CSL has been engaged for years in issues related to the goals of sustainable development, and this strategically important project is proposed for the creation of a new joint laboratory that can combine in a single space the sciences, the arts, and the business world for pushing innovation and aiming for concrete and applicable solutions on a large scale.

-Our environment and our societies are clearly in danger and are undergoing major structural transformations, particularly through climate change, globalization and digitalization.
-In this context, the ongoing crisis linked to COVID-19 has done nothing but make the requests related to the Sustainable Development Goals (SGDs) even more urgent and pressing.
-Although the ways out of the current situation are not yet visible, it is clear that the crisis we are experiencing has the potential to profoundly change our habits and our lives.
-This complex system of challenges requires the development of new tools and methods to devise new solutions, plan optimal solutions and effectively manage emergencies.
+Our environment and our societies are clearly in danger and are undergoing major structural transformations, particularly through climate change, globalization, and digitalization.
+In this context, the ongoing crisis linked to COVID-19 has done nothing but make the proposals related to the Sustainable Development Goals (SGDs) even more urgent and pressing.
+Although the paths out of the current situation are not yet visible, it is clear that the crisis we are experiencing has the potential to profoundly change our habits and our lives.
+This complex system of challenges requires the development of new tools and methods to devise new solutions, plan optimal solutions, and effectively manage emergencies.

 This project will set a research agenda aimed at:

-● develop new AI tools for exploring the space of solutions to the problems underlying the SDGs;
+● developing new AI tools for exploring the space of solutions to the problems underlying the SDGs;

-● develop and implement platforms that allow all stakeholders to view the current state of the systems and to conceive and explore new scenarios, testing their effectiveness in real contexts;
+● developing and implementing platforms that make it possible for all stakeholders to view the current state of the systems and to conceive and explore new scenarios, testing their effectiveness in real contexts.

-The above tools aim to accelerate the rate of innovation through assisted co-creation and co-design processes.
-The diagram shown here schematically illustrates the interaction between the different activities that the project will carry out.
+The cited tools aim to accelerate the rate of innovation through assisted co-creation and co-design processes.
+The diagram shown here schematically illustrates the interaction between the various different activities that the project will carry out.

 The structure in the figure revolves around the following three pillars, whose constant interaction represents the real novelty of the approach.
-Appropriate and accurate modeling schemes will be devised, exploiting statistical inference approaches, data-driven modeling and machine learning, through a combination of human intuition and automatic inference.
+Appropriate and accurate modeling schemes will be devised, exploiting statistical inference approaches, data-driven modeling, and machine learning, through a combination of human intuition and automatic inference.
 AI assistants will help devise relevant solutions in complex landscapes.
-Interactive platforms will represent the interface for users, stakeholders and decision makers to understand the present and evaluate the effectiveness and relevance of specific solutions.
+Interactive platforms will constitute an interface for users, stakeholders, and decision makers to understand the present and to evaluate the effectiveness and relevance of specific solutions.

-Tools for evaluation and prediction: the project will develop a data-driven modeling aimed at reconstructing the complex set of couplings between the layers and the characteristics that characterize a given problem.
-For example, for a city, all the couplings between different areas and different layers (census, market forces, housing, public policies, services, etc.).
-Based on the detailed knowledge of the interaction patterns, specific indicators will be conceived and tested to evaluate the present and make predictions about future evolution.
+Tools for evaluation and prediction: The project will develop data-driven modeling aimed at reconstructing the complex set of couplings between the layers and the characteristics that characterize a given problem.
+For example, these include, for a city, all the couplings between different areas and different layers (census, market forces, housing, public policies, services, etc.).
+Based on the detailed knowledge of the interaction patterns, specific indicators will be devised and tested to evaluate the present and predict the likely evolution.
 Being able to accurately predict the most likely evolution of complex systems is the key to creating validated scenarios to share with stakeholders and decision makers.

-Interactive platforms: the project aims to implement interactive platforms, adapted to the specific context of the relevant SDGs, to evaluate and visualize the present and develop what-if scenarios.
-The evaluation of the present will be carried out through the visualization of appropriate significant observables.
-The platforms will allow users to take actions to change scenarios, encouraging out-of-the-box thinking.
+Interactive platforms: the project’s goal is to implement interactive platforms, adapted to the specific context of the relevant SDGs, to evaluate and visualize the present and develop what-if scenarios.
+The charaterisation of the present will be carried out through the visualization of appropriate significant observables.
+The platforms will enable users to take actions to change scenarios, encouraging out-of-the-box thinking.
 In this way, users will have the opportunity to explore and evaluate the validity of new solutions.
-The platforms will allow the application to a panoply of case studies in real contexts.
+The platforms will also make possible applications to a panoply of case studies in real contexts.
 An example, linked to mobility in urban spaces, is represented by the Citychrone platform (http://whatif.cslparis.com/citychrone.html).

 Urbanization is an irreversible trend in global demographic dynamics.
-The World Economic Forum (WEF) predicts that by 2050, 68% of the world’s population will live in cities.
-While cities can be more energy efficient, this poses a number of challenges due to the high concentration of people and the resulting demand for resources, congestion, social divisions and other issues.
+The World Economic Forum (WEF) predicts that, by 2050, 68% of the world’s population will live in cities.
+While cities can be more energy efficient, this poses a number of challenges due to the high concentration of people and the resulting demand for resources, congestion, social divisions, and other issues.
 Cities today are undergoing significant changes that require informed and strategic thinking to achieve the SDGs.
-Urban phenomena (e.g. social exclusion and gentrification, mobility and accessibility, management of public events, recovery from natural disasters, redesign and planning of city boundaries and functional areas) act all at very different spatial and temporal scales (see figure).
+Urban phenomena (e.g., social exclusion and gentrification, mobility and accessibility, management of public events, recovery from natural disasters, redesign and planning of city boundaries and functional areas) act all on very different spatial and temporal scales (see figure).

-The response to the challenges of urban sustainability can only come from a coordinated and multidisciplinary approach that operates at very different spatial and temporal scales.
-From the short time scale of the present to long-term strategic thinking.
-From the micro scales of intervention on the ground (transport systems, logistics, etc.) to the large scale of the more complex characteristics (inclusion, gentrification, vocation of specific areas).
-The project will contribute to the above challenges through the development of cutting-edge methods, merging the science of complexity, artificial intelligence, machine learning and data science in a single approach.
-Furthermore, it will aim to create metrics and visualizations, modeling tools and AI assistants whose impact will consist in their adoption by institutional agencies and policy makers around the world, to plan local interventions and remodel the cities of the future.
+The response to the challenges of urban sustainability can only come from a coordinated and multidisciplinary approach that operates on very different spatial and temporal scales—from the short time scale of the present to long-term strategic thinking and from the microscales of intervention on the ground (transport systems, logistics, etc.) to the large scale of the more complex characteristics (inclusion, gentrification, vocation of specific areas).
+The project will contribute to these challenges through the development of cutting-edge methods, merging the sciences of complexity, artificial intelligence, machine learning, and data science into a single approach.
+Furthermore, it will aim to create metrics and visualizations, modeling tools, and AI assistants whose impact will consist of their adoption by institutional agencies and policy makers around the world, to plan local interventions and remodel the cities of the future.

 New mobility ecosystems

 A specific example of the approach just described is represented by ecosystems related to mobility.
-Far from being only linked to travel between two physical places, it represents the tool to open up new opportunities—education, work, leisure—and to enrich our human experience and the potential of our communities.
+Far from being only linked to travel between two physical places, this constitutes a tool to open up new opportunities—education, work, leisure—and to enrich our human experience and the potential of our communities.
 However, very often freedom of movement has never been accompanied by the right to mobility.
-In large urban areas (> 100,000 inhabitants), mobility solutions are far from optimal (urban centers are too equipped, disorganized, while the suburbs are isolated) and have a negative impact on our lives.
-The recent COVID19 epidemic has opened enormous challenges to the reorganization of transport services, which are linked to the massive potential change in individual habits.
+In large urban areas (> 100,000 inhabitants), mobility solutions are far from optimal (urban centers are too dense and disorganized, while the suburbs are isolated) and have a negative impact on our lives.
+The recent COVID19 epidemic has spawned enormous challenges to the reorganization of transport services, which are linked to the massive potential change in individual habits.

-Planning tools can now exploit a large amount of longitudinal GPS data, allowing high-resolution and real-time monitoring of individual habits, together with socio-economic indicators and the state of the infrastructures.
+Planning tools can now exploit a large amount of longitudinal GPS data, making possible high-resolution and real-time monitoring of individual habits, together with socioeconomic indicators and the states of the infrastructures.
 In parallel, the modeling schemes have reached maturity to support the conception of new scenarios.
-In this framework, the present project aims to play a central role in the implementation of this agenda, developing algorithmic and analytical tools capable of merging information from heterogeneous data sources to allow the orchestration of validated scenarios for the now unavoidable transition to new mobility systems for both developing and developed countries.
+In this framework, the present project aims to play a central role in implementing this agenda, developing algorithmic and analytical tools capable of merging information from heterogeneous data sources to enable the orchestration of validated scenarios for the now unavoidable transition to new mobility systems for both developing and developed countries.

 The main objectives of the project can be summarized as follows.

-● WHERE, WHEN: A crucial element in planning the transition to the mobility of the future will be a careful monitoring of the demand for mobility, i.e. understanding where people have to go, when and under what constraints, such as costs, duration, security, etc. In this context, the project aims to provide: (i) a reference framework in which data can be collected and organized in such a way as to be able to answer questions relating to the fine-grained resolution levels affecting both the spatial and temporal domain; (ii) a set of tools to expand the set of observables for mobility to include, for example, safety distance factors.
+● WHERE and WHEN: A crucial element in planning the transition to the mobility of the future will be a careful monitoring of the demand for mobility, i.e., understanding where people have to go and when and under what constraints, such as costs, duration, security, etc. In this context, the project aims to provide: (i) a reference framework in which data can be collected and organized in such a way as to be able to answer questions related to the fine-grained resolution levels affecting both the spatial and temporal domain; (ii) a set of tools to expand the set of observables for mobility to include, for example, safety distance factors.

 ● HOW: Once the mobility question has been assessed, it must be investigated whether and how this question can be satisfied or not.
 In this context, the extraordinary explosion of means or modes of transport must be taken into consideration.
-Shared mobility is now a reality that encompasses a variety of modes of transport including car-sharing, bike-sharing, peer-to-peer ride-sharing, on-demand services, microtransit and other modes. not to mention electric vehicles (EVs), semi-autonomous or fully autonomous vehicles (AV) and all their hybrid variants of these technologies.
+Shared mobility is now a reality that encompasses a variety of modes of transport, including car-sharing, bike-sharing, peer-to-peer ride-sharing, on-demand services, microtransit, and other modes, not to mention electric vehicles (EVs), semi-autonomous or fully autonomous vehicles (AV) and all the hybrid variants of these technologies.

 ● Conceive orchestrated scenarios for a transition to a new mobility.
-This objective represents the synthesis of all the previous objectives and consists in the orchestration of new global mobility scenarios.
-The scenarios will be presented through the online interactive platform and discussed in depth with scholars, planners, stakeholders and decision makers.
+This objective comprises the synthesis of all the previous objectives and consists of the orchestration of new global mobility scenarios.
+The scenarios will be presented through the online interactive platform and discussed in depth with scholars, planners, stakeholders, and decision makers.